Saint Louis University offers scholarships to 1818 instructors continuing their education at SLU.

-Eligible participants may be awarded tuition scholarships that fund the SLU tuition for up to nine graduate credits in the 2021-2022 academic year.
-Note: For the 2022-2023 academic year and beyond, we will return to our maximum of six credits annually.
-Participants are responsible for all applicable SLU fees associated with their enrollment.
+Eligible participants may be awarded tuition scholarships that fund the SLU tuition for up to six graduate credits in the academic year.

-Scholarship applications must be submitted on a term-by-term basis according to the following deadlines:
+Scholarship applications must be submitted before the start of the term according to the following deadlines:

 - Spring Terms: Dec.
 1

 No scholarships will be awarded for applications submitted after these deadlines.

 If a scholarship is awarded, 1818 Partner constituents may apply for admission to SLU as either degree/certificate seeking or non-degree seeking (“unclassified”) students.
 The application process and admission requirements for eligible 1818 Partner constituents are no different than for all other prospective SLU students.